-The greenhouse effect refers to the retention of heat in the atmosphere by greenhouse gases, including water vapor, carbon dioxide, methane and nitrous oxide.
-Due to increasing levels of greenhouse gases in the atmosphere, partially as a result of human industrial activity, progressively more heat is being trapped, resulting in a phenomenon commonly referred to as global warming.
-Specifically, global warming refers to the rise in average global surface and ocean temperatures.
+The greenhouse effect refers to the retention of heat in the atmosphere by greenhouse gases, including water vapor, carbon dioxide, methane and nitrous oxides.
+Due to increasing levels of greenhouse gases in the atmosphere - partially as a result of human industrial activity - progressively more heat is being trapped, resulting in a phenomenon commonly referred to as global warming.
+Global warming specifically refers to the rise in average global surface and ocean temperatures.

 Effects of Global Warming